 Outreach to Policymakers

-Mark Bayer of Bayer Strategic Consulting will lead this all new, interactive, workshop presenting proven and research-based strategies for networking and sharing research results with representatives on Capitol Hill and in grantees’ home states.
-Barbara Shumar, a consultant with Management Concepts, will discuss restrictions on lobbying.
+Mark Bayer of Bayer Strategic Consulting will lead this updated interactive workshop presenting proven and research-based strategies for networking and sharing research results with representatives on Capitol Hill and in grantees’ home states.
+Barbara Shumar, a consultant with Management Concepts, will discuss restrictions on lobbying for federal grantees.

 Location: The workshop will use the online Zoom platform.